introlab/odas_ros/README.md

         type = "pulseaudio";
         #"pacmd list-sources | grep 'name:' && pacmd list-sources | grep 'channel map:'" to see the sources and their channel mapping, in the same order
         source = "alsa_input.usb-SEEED_ReSpeaker_4_Mic_Array__UAC1.0_-00.multichannel-input";
-        channelnames = "front-left,front-right,rear-left,rear-right,front-center,lfe";
-        # Channels can also be specified as an array for better error messages when a channel position is not valid
-        # Only one method out of the two should be used
-        # channelmap = ("front-left", "front-right", "rear-left", "rear-right", "front-center", "lfe")
+        channelmap = ("front-left", "front-right", "rear-left", "rear-right", "front-center", "lfe");
 ```
-To know your source name, the easiest way it to use `pacmd list-sources | grep 'name:' && pacmd list-sources | grep 'channel map:'` in a terminal.
+To know your source name and channel mapping, the easiest way it to use `pacmd list-sources | grep 'name:' && pacmd list-sources | grep 'channel map:'` in a terminal.
 The output should look something like this:
 ```
 	name: <alsa_output.pci-0000_00_1f.3.analog-stereo.monitor>
 	name: <alsa_input.pci-0000_00_1f.3.analog-stereo>